zachvalenta/notes-sw/svc/site.md

 update linux fs to account for work machine

 TO ADD
-> where to put Manning book notes? how to keep track of what your reading? -> it has a repo in `projects`
+> where to put Manning book notes? how to keep track of what your reading? -> it has a repo in `projects` -> you can also use Manning notebooks to see where you've been highlighting
 > figure out which Manning books you're going to use your credits on
 * finish going through notebook
 * https://github.com/zachvalenta/python-from-the-guts